+Students benefit from close interaction with staff who have extensive international expertise.
 The James Busvine Memorial Medal and Prize, donated by Professor James Busvine in 1987, is awarded each year for outstanding performance.

-At the end of this course students should be able to:
+By the end of this programme students should be able to:

 - demonstrate advanced knowledge and understanding of the biology of vectors and intermediate hosts of human pathogens together with methods for their control